Medical Policy: 08.01.23

 The goal of FMT is to replace damaged and/or disordered native microbiota with a stable community of donor microorganisms.
 The treatment is based on the premise that an imbalance in the community of microorganisms residing in the gastrointestinal tract (i.e., dysbiosis) is associated with specific disease states, including susceptibility to infection.

 In July 2013, the U.S. Food and Drug Administration (FDA) issued guidance regarding investigational new drug requirements for use of fecal microbiota transplant to treat CDI not responsive to medication therapy.
 The document states that FDA is continuing to consider how to regulate fecal microbiota transplant and that, during this interim period, the agency will use enforcement discretion regarding use of fecal transplant to treat treatment-resistant CDI infections.
 FDA requires that physicians obtain adequate informed consent from patients or their legal representative before performing the intervention.
 The document also states that selective enforcement does not apply to use of fecal transplant for treating conditions other than treatment resistant CDI.
+There is a new draft guidance (2016) awaiting final recommendation.

 The American College of Gastroenterology recommends that FMT should be considered second-line therapy for a third recurrence of CDI.